-As complaints about the game intensified, Bungie decided to step it up and finally share their future plans.
-Their latest posts (called TWABs as in “This Week at Bungie”) are detailed and straight to the point.
+As complaints about the game intensified, Bungie decided to step it up and share their future plans.
+Their latest posts (called TWABs, as in “This Week at Bungie”) are detailed and straight to the point.
 They are what the community has been asking for.

-But after a few TWABs, it’s becoming harder to keep track of the many changes and features in the pipe.
+But after so many TWABs, it’s becoming harder to keep track of the many changes and features in the pipe.
 For that reason, I put together this “Roadmap”.
 You can consider it an unofficial Roadmap based on official information only, leaving all speculation aside.

 To be clear, this post is not meant to “keep Bungie accountable” or anything like that. it’s meant to help us follow along and have a big picture of what’s coming.

-► 6 weapons from Seasons 8-10 were reintroduced.
+► Reintroduction of 6 weapons from Seasons 8-10.

 |► Surprise addition of a brand-new dungeon: Prophecy.|

-► New "Pursuit" armor added as aspirational loot for the Prophecy dungeon (originally planned for Eververse).
+► New Daito armor added as aspirational loot for Prophecy (originally planned for Eververse).

-► Weapon perks fine-tuning: Reload perks were slightly nerfed, whereas some underused perks were buffed.
-Also, new Perks have been introduced.
+► Weapon perks fine-tuning: Reload perks slightly nerfed, some underused perks buffed.
+Also, introduction of new Perks.

-► A new catalyst for Trinity Ghoul was introduced, turning it into one of the best exotic primaries in the game.
+► New catalyst for Trinity Ghoul introduced, turning it into one of the best exotic primaries in the game.

-► Some enhancer loader mods now drop from Pinnacle mod sources.
+► Some enhancer loader mods now drop from Pinnacle sources.